Apple Newton: Notes

 In version 2.0 of the Newton OS, the Notes application (as well as Names) could accept what Apple termed "stationery", 3rd-party created plug-in modules that could extend the functionality of the basic applications.

 One of the new types of Notes stationery added to Newton OS 2.0 was a hierarchical, bullet-ed, collapsible, multi-line "Checklist", an implementation of outliner software.
 This could be used for organizing tasks, "to do" lists, sub-tasks, etc. Each bullet point could contain as many lines of text as desired.
 A bullet point could be dragged and placed underneath another bullet point, thus forming a hierarchical outline/tree.
 When a bullet point was dragged, the entire sub-tree of child bullet points underneath it (if any) would be dragged along as well.
 If a bullet point had child bullet points, tapping the parent's bullet point once would "roll up" all the children ("windowshade" effect).
 Tapping the parent bullet point again would make the children re-appear.
 Because this functionality arrived in Newton OS 2.0, several third parties made similar software before for OS 1.x Newton machines, the most notable of which was Dyno Notepad, released in 1993.

 Names

 The Names application was used for storing contacts.
 Contacts created either on the Newton device or on a Windows or Macintosh desktop PIM could be synchronized to each other.
 Entering a date in Names for fields such as birthday or anniversary automatically created corresponding repeating events in the Dates application.
 Each contact had an attached free-form notes field available to it, that could contain any mix of interleaved text, ink text, Shapes, or Sketches.
 Like Notes, Names could be extended by developers, to create special new categories of contacts with specialized pre-defined fields.
-Names shipped with three types of contacts, "people", "companies", and "groups", but a developer could define new types, for instance "client", "patient", etc. Stand Alone Software, Inc. also created a Newton software package called the Stationery Construction Kit, which allowed users to make stationery themselves without aid of any other tools.
+Names shipped with three types of contacts, "people", "companies", and "groups", but a developer could define new types, for instance "client", "patient", etc. Stand Alone Software created the Stationery Construction Kit, a Newton software package, which allowed users to make stationery themselves without aid of any other tools.